SweetMyth/zero_audio_patch/README.md

 # Zero Audio Patch

-Audio mod for ZUK Z2 Plus
+Audio mod for ZUK Z2 Plus / Pro

 The purpose of this mod is to achieve best sound quality for headphones without any extra processing